 If your workforce uses consumer messaging tools, such as WhatsApp, have you recently reviewed the terms of service?
 Post-Cambridge Analytica, arguably one of the biggest…

-On Wednesday, July 10th news broke out across the internet that a new type of malware known by the dubious pseudonym of "Agent Smith" had quietly spread to over 25 million mobile phones across the globe.
+On Wednesday, July 10th news broke out across the internet that a new type of malware known by the dubious pseudonym of "Agent Smith" had quietly spread to over 25 million mobile phones across the globe, creating WhatsApp security concerns.

 How did this happen?
 Experts believe that malware was secretly downloaded onto Android devices when users attempted to download certain apps such as WhatsApp.
 Instead of downloading the app, the user was actually downloading dangerous malware, leaving their mobile device completely exposed.